craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter One - Introduction.md

 The density of Woven material in the area of Kailkeep has done *something* to the rodents here.
 Many are larger, more ferocious, and more difficult to deal with.
 Some create a massive amount of children and husband extremely well.
 Some can fucking fly.
 Shits crazy.

 ###### Genoid
+A species of earth elemental came with Terra, small price to pay for power.
+The Kobolds host these small rock creatures as honored guests, much as a deist would honor an Angel of their God.

 ###### Mad-walkers
+Those who survive Kailkeep for too long lose their sanity.
+One can only take so much of this torturous place.
+Those who continue to survive do so as Mad-walkers, more a beast of Kailkeep than a person at this point.

 ###### Yeeqzu'g, Mad-speaker
 ###### Bernet, Lodestone Golem
 ###### Luzikiemal, Risen